Beverly Hills, 90210 season 8

-The eighth season of Beverly Hills, 90210, is an American drama television series aired from September 10, 1997 on FOX and concluded on May 20, 1998 after 32 episodes.
+The eighth season of Beverly Hills, 90210, is an American drama television series aired from September 10, 1997, on FOX and concluded on May 20, 1998, after 32 episodes.
 This season follows the gang after college and into adulthood as they struggle with issues such as terrible working conditions, rape allegations, relationships, infidelity, self-harm, sexual harassment, shootings, amnesia, parenthood, drug abuse, prostitution, homosexual rights, child molestation and crime.

 The eighth season aired Wednesday nights at 8/9c and was released on DVD in 2009.

 Overview

 The gang after college and into adulthood as they cope with a variety of challenges that adults confront in their personal and professional life, such as awful working conditions, rape allegations, romances, infidelity, sexual harassment, shootings, amnesia, motherhood, drug abuse, prostitution, homosexual rights, and crime.
-With college over, the friends are realizing that life after graduation is not as simple as they had imagined!
-In all 30 tantalizing episodes, Brandon, Kelly, Donna, David, Steve, Val, and two newbies Noah and Carly as they explore love and life outside of college.
+With college over, Brandon, Kelly, Donna, David, Steve, Val, and two newbies Noah and Carly are realizing that life after graduation is not as simple as they had imagined.